digipres/publications/ipres/ipres-2009/papers/an-emergent-micro-services-approach-to-digital-curation-infrastr.md

   with regard to local policies and practices and sustainable despite the inevitability of disruptive change in technology and user expectation.
 creators:
-- Abrams, Stephen
+- Stephen Abrams
-- Loy, David
+- David Loy
-- Kunze, John
+- John Kunze
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294039/download
 grand_parent: iPRES